dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage.rst

 .. csv-table:: Table 4.2.1.2-2.: Number of Associations as a SCU for STORAGE-SCU AE
    :file: storage-number-of-associations.csv

+.. _storage-asynchrounous-nature:

 Asynchronous Nature
 '''''''''''''''''''

+The STORAGE-SCU AE does not support asynchronous communication (multiple outstanding transactions over a single Association).
+All Association requests must be completed and acknowledged before a new operation can be initiated.

+.. csv-table:: Table 4.2.1.2-3.: Asynchronous Nature as a SCU for STORAGE-SCU AE
+   :file: storage-asynchrounous-nature.csv

 .. _storage-implementation-class-uid: